Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 I must admit I am really bad at sewing up Christmas gifts!
 My creativity is pretty much limited to mug rugs, Christmas ornaments and kitchen accessories like pot holders or oven mitts.
 But when you have a huge cat lover in the house, you know you won’t need a lot of thinking!
-A Kitty coin purse is the perfect gift for them!
+A cat coin purse is the perfect gift for them!

 Need more cute sewing ideas?